 Our story has been seen on the CBS Evening News, the Wall Street Journal, National Public Radio, The Guardian, The Boston Globe, and countless interviews/reviews you can find all over the Internet.

-Over the course of the last five years, we’ve written four books.
-And they tend to sell pretty well.
+Over the course of the last five years, we’ve written three books.
+And they sell pretty well:

 - Simplify: 7 Guiding Principles to Help Anyone Declutter Their Home and Life

 - Clutterfree with Kids: Change your thinking.
 Discover new habits.
 Free your home.